yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

        "$h_3$ [cm]",
    ]

-Labels describing the initial condition and pump inputs of each test case are then generated.
+Labels describing the initial conditions and pump inputs of the individual test cases are then generated.

 .. code-block:: python